System Design Space

 Core approach

-Prometheus: Pull-scrape model with tight integration into monitoring workflows.
+Prometheus: Pull-based target scraping with tight integration into monitoring workflows.

 InfluxDB: Strong focus on ingest APIs and time-series storage for broad telemetry scenarios.